-My child will be four years old and I would like to enroll him in Ames Community School District's State-Wide Voluntary Preschool but I'm working and cannot transport my child to the Northwood Preschool Center each day.
+My child will be four years old and I would like to enroll them in Ames Community School District's Statewide Voluntary Preschool, but I'm working and cannot transport my child to the Northwood Preschool Center each day.
 Is there another option?

 Iowa's Statewide Voluntary Preschool Program for Four-Year-Old Children is an important part of the state's comprehensive early childhood effort, providing more opportunities for young children to access quality preschool and enter school ready to learn.

 My family and I are new to the Ames area.
-Do you know where I could find more information about family services on campus and in the community?
+Where can I find more information about family services on campus and in the community?

 Our office has developed a Family Resource Guide to provide families with information on a wide variety of services, resources and programs available at Iowa State University, the City of Ames and the Story County community.
 If you have more questions, please don't hesitate to contact us.

 The City of Ames has earned numerous awards for being a progressive, innovative, and exciting community.
 Ames has been recognized locally, regionally, nationally, and internationally for our schools, creativity, commitment to the environment, and numerous amenities.
 Ames and Iowa State together offer an unsurpassed quality of life.
 To learn more about Ames, visit their website.

 - Information regarding other types of care, such as child care cooperatives, child care in your home, nanny services, or occasional child care;

 - Interpreting quality standards, Iowa licensing regulations, and developmentally appropriate best practices;